-Interspecific competition by marine mammals and humans for anadromous salmonids in the Columbia River has been present for hundreds of years (SBFC 1889, Thwaites 1969), and has contributed to persecution of some marine mammal species in the Pacific Northwest (Scheffer 1950, Newby 1973, Braje and Rick 2011).
-Chief among these competing species, the pinnipeds (seals and sea lions) in Oregon and Washington were targeted for population reduction through bounty-incentivized removal programs by state wildlife managers which contributed to reducing populations to all-time lows (Peterson and Bartholomew 1967, Pearson and Verts 1970, NOAA 2016a).
-In response to the universal decline of marine mammal stocks, the Marine Mammal Protection Act (MMPA) was initiated in 1972 and effectively buoyed some northwest pinniped stocks to all-time high levels in the following 30 years (Jeffries et al. 2003, Brown et al. 2005).
-Concomitant to the success of the MMPA (Magera et al. 2013), salmonid stocks declined to a point where many are now listed under the Endangered Species Act of 1973, especially those of the Columbia River and its tributaries (NFSC 2015).
-Thus, the flux of predator and prey in the Columbia River has now transitioned to high numbers of protected pinnipeds, and low levels of threatened and endangered salmonids.
+Centuries of interspecific competition for anadromous salmonids between marine mammals and humans (SBFC, 1889; Thwaites, 1969) has contributed to the persecution of some marine mammal species in the Pacific Northwest (Braje & Rick, 2011; Newby, 1973; Scheffer, 1950).
+Chief among these competing species, the pinnipeds (seals and sea lions) in Oregon and Washington were targeted for population reduction through bounty-incentivized removal programs by state wildlife managers which contributed to reducing populations to all-time lows (NOAA, 2016a; Pearson & Verts, 1970; Peterson & Bartholomew, 1967).
+In response to the universal decline of marine mammal stocks, the Marine Mammal Protection Act (MMPA) was enacted in 1972 and effectively buoyed some northwest pinniped stocks to all-time high levels in the following 30 years (Brown et al., 2005; Jeffries et al., 2003).
+Concomitant to the success of the MMPA (Magera et al., 2013), salmonid stocks declined to a point where many are now listed under the Endangered Species Act of 1973, especially those of the Columbia River and its tributaries (NFSC, 2015).
+The flux of predator and prey in the Columbia River has now transitioned to high numbers of protected pinnipeds, and low numbers of threatened and endangered salmonids.